 Washtenaw County Board of Commissioners District 2

 Also on Aug.
-7, Jardine is running as a Republican Party precinct delegate in Superior Township, Precinct 4.
-He was elected as a delegate in 2014.
+7, Jardine was elected as a Republican Party precinct delegate in Superior Township, Precinct 4.
+He was previously elected as a delegate in 2014.

 In 2016, Jardine was the Republican candidate for the Michigan House of Representatives in District 54.
 He lost to Democrat Ronnie Peterson in the general election, getting 24.69% of the votes.